Tumalo Falls Loop

 After back-tracking the 0.7 miles from Happy Valley back to the trail split, take the North Fork Trail to complete the loop.
 Here the forest gets very lush and also darker and a bit cooler if you are doing this hike in the afternoon.
 The trail skirts the edges of Middle Fork Tumalo Creek and here you will see a series of beautiful waterfalls that are not nearly as talked about as Tumalo Falls, the feature of this area.
 Middle Fork Tumalo Falls is especially spectacular at 53 feet tall and featuring two large and impressive drops.

 After another mile of hiking next to the creek, you will come to a log bridge with only one railing.
 If you have small children, please be careful here.
 From here you have about 2 miles to go until you get back to the parking lot.
-Here the trail gains a little bit of elevation, and you walk at the edge of the canyon, looking down about 200 feet at Tumalo Creek below. |
+Here the trail gains a little bit of elevation, and you walk at the edge of the canyon, looking down about 200 feet at Tumalo Creek below.

-Another very beautiful waterfall is well-known Double Falls (89 feet tall), featuring two drops with an impressive flow especially early in the season.
-Looking down on it, you can get many different unique angles, perfect for those folks who love taking waterfall photos.
 Once you've seen Double Falls it is less than a mile to Tumalo Falls and then only 0.2 to the parking lot.
-Tumalo Falls has two viewing platforms, one right above the falls, so you can watch the water go over the edge, and one a little bit further down so you can see the falls and a little bit of the creek as well. |
+Tumalo Falls has two viewing platforms, one right above the falls, so you can watch the water go over the edge, and one a little bit further down so you can see the falls and a little bit of the creek as well.
 Tumalo Falls is 98 feet tall and is absolutely beautiful in any season.
-The valley that the river creates here really adds to the spectacular beauty of the area.
-Overall, the Tumalo Falls to Happy Valley loop hike is absolutely amazing and perfect for those who want to get away from the crowds that swarm the Tumalo Falls lookout platforms.
+The valley that the river creates here really adds to the spectacular beauty of the area. |

+The Tumalo Falls to Happy Valley loop hike is absolutely amazing and perfect for those who want to get away from the crowds that swarm the Tumalo Falls lookout platforms.
 It is rated moderate because of the distance, elevation gain and the slight exposure risk that parts of the trail have, as well as the possible river ford/crossing.
-If you do this loop with younger children, it is recommended to do it a bit later in the season when the creek is easier to cross. |
+If you do this loop with younger children, it is recommended to do it a bit later in the season when the creek is easier to cross.

 Directions: